 Reporting by Hidir Reduan and Anne Muhammad.
-Social media updates by Ewe Ling Yenn.
+Social media updates by Ewe Linq Yenn.
 Photographs by Lim Huey Teng.

 If you like what we do, support independent media by joining our subscription programme for as low as RM0.55 a day.
 Details here.

 Witness told to bring evidence of banker's conversation with Jho Low

 5.15pm - Speaking to reporters outside the courtroom Najib’s lead defence counsel Shafee says they needed the evidence seized from Ambank’s relationship manager Yu to prove that the former premier has no knowledge of the purported wrongdoing that he was charged with.